reactioncommerce/reaction/README.md

   });
 }
 ```

+This could be done in a `startup` function, but because startup code sometimes validates against these schemas, it's safer to do it in a `preStartup` function.

+A plugin that extends schemas but never calls `new SimpleSchema()` anywhere need not list the `simpl-schema` NPM package as a dependency.

 ## Developer Certificate of Origin
 We use the [Developer Certificate of Origin (DCO)](https://developercertificate.org/) in lieu of a Contributor License Agreement for all contributions to Reaction Commerce open source projects.
 We request that contributors agree to the terms of the DCO and indicate that agreement by signing all commits made to Reaction Commerce projects by adding a line with your name and email address to every Git commit message contributed: